nsciccarello/Faster_Magikarp_Swim_Swim/README.md

 ## Want to play?
 Follow these instructions:
 1. Download this repository's zip file (Click the green code button.
 There, you will find the "Download Zip" option).
-2. Once downloaded into your local, unzip the folder
+2. Once downloaded into your local, unzip the folder.
 3. Inside the folder, you should see an **index.html** file.
 Click on that and it should open up in your browser.
 4. Enjoy! :)